Unscheduled Items

 Drag Items from the Calendar to Unscheduled

-Make room on your calendar by dragging items into the unscheduled sidebar.
-Then navigate to new dates, times, or resources, until you find a better spot for the item.
-Note that you'll only be able to drag items in calendars where you've mapped a field to "unscheduled.'
+Make free time on your calendar by dragging items into the unscheduled sidebar.
+Then, navigate to new dates, times, or resources until you find a better spot for the item.
+Note that you'll only be able to drag items in calendars where you've mapped a field to "unscheduled."

 Buttons

 You can add buttons to your event to send the event to the unscheduled list.
-If you haven't made buttons in DayBack before, it's very simple, and you'll find instructions here: Custom Button Actions.
-The code for your button named "Make Unscheduled" would look like this:
+Creating buttons in DayBack is simple, and you can find instructions here: Custom Button Actions.
+The code for a button named "Make Unscheduled" would look like this:

 You can also use this code in any of the Event Action triggers, like On Event Click or On Field Change.